vestalux/sljekyll/local/index.md

 		<h2>Suffolk Libraries Local in Shotley</h2>

-		<p>Our Shotley branch will begin at Shotley Village Hall on Monday 10 April 2017.
+		<p>Our Shotley branch began at Shotley Village Hall on Monday 10 April 2017.
 Please visit the <a href="/libraries/shotley/">Shotley (Suffolk Libraries Local) library page</a> for further information.</p>

-		<p>We will be holding a consultation in March to share more information, answer further questions, and find out what activities residents would like.
-You can also share your views by taking the <a href="https://www.surveymonkey.co.uk/r/SLLShotley">Suffolk Libraries Local Shotley online survey</a>.</p>

-		<p><a href="/mobiles-home/ipswich-mobile-library-route-17/">Ipswich Mobile Library Route 17</a> will continue to serve various stops in Shotley every fourth Friday</p>
+		<p><a href="/mobiles-home/ipswich-mobile-library-route-17/">Ipswich Mobile Library Route 17</a> continues to serve various stops in Shotley every fourth Friday</p>

 </div>